-Germs and bacteria can easily accumulate in pools and other areas of fresh water.
-When swimming, water can enter the ear and stay there for a long time, especially if it becomes trapped by wax.
+Bacteria can accumulate in the water.
+While swimming, in areas of fresh water, for example, some can enter the ear and remain for a long time, especially if the water becomes trapped by wax.

-According to the Centers for Disease Control and Prevention (CDC), swimmer's ear is responsible for 2.4 million healthcare visits each year.
+According to the Centers for Disease Control and Prevention (CDC), swimmer's ear is responsible for 2.4 million healthcare visits in the United States each year.

-This is a diffuse infection of the ear canal and the most common type of otitis externa.
-It can last up to 3 weeks, and involves swelling, or inflammation, of the entire ear canal.
+This is the most common type of external otitis.
+It can last for up to 3 weeks, and it affects the entire ear canal.

 Signs and symptoms include:

-- Redness and swelling, or inflammation of the outer ear and ear canal
+- redness and swelling in the outer ear and ear canal

-- Watery or pus-like discharge from the ear that may smell bad
+- watery or pus-like discharge, which may smell bad

-- Tenderness when the ear or jaw is moved
+- tenderness when moving the ear or jaw

-- Some hearing loss, if the ear is shut by swelling
+- some hearing loss, if the swelling inside the ear is significant

 Other types of external otitis